 - Despite being pretty venomous, cottonmouths are not generally deadly to humans.
 Non-venomous black racers are comparatively harmless to people.

-- Cottonmouths actively hunt at all hours of the day and night, whereas black racers only hunt during the daytime.
+- Cottonmouths can be active at all hours of the day and night, whereas black racers only hunt during the daytime.

 - Cottonmouths can be various shades of brown, and black racers are all black with some markings.

-The United States is home to many species of snake.
+The United States is home to many snake species.
 In the eastern half of the country, you can find snakes of one species or another just about anywhere you go.
 This is especially true for two of the eastern United States’ most common species of snake; cottonmouths and black racers.

 Here, we’ll learn how to tell the difference between a cottonmouth and a black racer.
 We’ll start by analyzing their distinct appearances, then go over the preferred habitats of each species.
 Then, we’ll take a look at each snake’s behavior, and what they eat.
 Finally, we’ll explore which species is venomous, and which presents the greater threat to humans.